aedobbyn/sentiment-analysis-monkeylearn/analysis.md

     sentiment == "Negative")
 ```

-Next let's count up the number of times each unique word appears and take a look at the top few.
+and count up the number of times each unique word appears and take a look at the top few.

 ```r